sc-ventures/cloudbreak-documentation/docs/architecture.md

 | **Sultans** | This is Cloudbreak's user management system. |
 | **Periscope** | This is Cloudbreak's autoscaling application, which is responsible for automatically increasing or decreasing the capacity of the cluster when your pre-defined conditions are met. |

->>>>TO-DO: Is this correct?
-Are there any other components of Cloudbreak which are not listed here?

-These component names are used in Cloudbreak logs, so for troubleshooting purposes it is useful to know what they refer to.
+> These component names are used in Cloudbreak logs, so for troubleshooting purposes it is useful to know what they refer to.

 #### System Level Containers